Mary Noe: Biography

 Noe is a graduate of Brooklyn College magna cum laude and received her Juris Doctor degree from St. John's University School of Law.
 She has been admitted to practice law in New York since 1989.

+Judicial Notice, the journal of the Historical Society of New York Courts, published her article Murder at Madison Square Garden: A Dream Team's Insane Game of Judicial Cat and Mouse, concerning the legal proceedings surrounding the prosecution of Harry Kendall Thaw for the murder of Sanford White.

 Noe has written on the subject of legal liability arising out of both data breaches and social media postings.
 She authored Sticks and Stones Will Break My Bones but Whether Words Harm will Be Decided by a Judge published in the January 2016 issue of the New York State Bar Association Journal (Vol. 88, No. 1).
 Her article "Facebook: The New Employment Battleground" was the cover-story in the June 2014 issue of the New York State Bar Association Journal (Vol. 86, No.5).
 She also authored the cover-story "Data Breaches" in the Summer 2012 issue of the NY Litigator, a journal of the Commercial & Federal Litigation Section of the New York State Bar Association (Vol.17, No. 1).